29th Annual Mountain Mist

 From I-65 take I-565 East to Memorial Parkway South.
 Continue South on the parkway and exit onto Governor's Drive.
 Turn left (East) on Governor's Dr. then drive through downtown and up the mountain.
 Turn left (North) at the stop light on top of the mountain onto Monte Sano Blvd.
 Continue on Monte Sano Blvd. to Nolen Dr., the entrance of Monte Sano State Park, which will be on the right (East) side of Monte Sano Blvd.
 Enter the park and the race start will be down on your right at the second road to your right in front of the Lodge.

 Per the State Park rules the race must be finished at 4:30 pm, which gives the runners 9:30:00 hours/minutes to complete the race.
 In order to make this happen there will be five checkpoints along the course with time limits in order for folks to make the finish before the trails close.
 Those who do not make the checkpoints in the allowed times will be removed from the course.
 NO EXCEPTIONS!
-O'shawnassy point, Closed Bankhead, Oak Park Ball Field, Land Trust Aid Station, Trough Springs Aid Station on Monte Sano Blvd THIS IS NOT A HIKE!
+O'Shaughnessy point, Closed Bankhead, Oak Park Ball Field, Land Trust Aid Station, Trough Springs Aid Station on Monte Sano Blvd THIS IS NOT A HIKE!
 Cutoff times will be enforced for your safety and to meet the state park guidelines.
-Distances and cutoff times for each location will be updated soon.

 Race results will be posted at the Huntsville Track Club website, here on Ultra Signup